Cycling South Africa: the complete guide and itinerary (40k words!)

 We are pretty satisfied with our bicycle touring itinerary in South Africa, we saw many different regions, from the verdant but dry Western Cape to the Sky Kingdom of Lesotho, and then the rolling hills and stunning coastline of KwaZulu Natal.

-We climbed many mountain passes, a total elevation gain of more than 40k meters, some sections were really demanding, especially Lesotho.
+We climbed many mountain passes, a total elevation gain of more than 40k meters, and some sections were really demanding, especially Lesotho.
 This itinerary is though mostly doable by anyone with half-a-decent cycling training, maybe excluding the Lesotho section which requires quite some stamina.

 Cape Town